-Parking Management believes parking should be safe and convenient.
-By following these tips, you can park safely and avoid a parking citation.
+ParkHouston believes parking should be easy and convenient for our customers.
+By following these tips, we can help you park and avoid parking citations.

 - Know the time limit.
 Check the signs, your receipt or the pay station for the time limit for the block.
 After the time limit expires, you must move your car to another block.